LayeredCraft/.github/profile/README.md

 ---

 ## 🔍 What We Build

 * ⚙️ Infrastructure-first libraries for AWS and serverless development
+* 🗄️ Data access tooling and providers for modern cloud-native applications
 * 🗣️ Voice-first frameworks for Amazon Alexa skills
 * 🔒 Configuration and security providers using AWS-native tools
 * 🧪 Developer experience utilities for logging, testing, and observability